geoffreywiseman/tunnel-boring-machine/index.md

 ---
 layout: default
 ---
 # Tunnel Boring Machine

 Tunnel Boring Machine is a ruby application to manage SSH tunnels, which you can use to achieve something a little like a VPN, wherein SSH access to a server can give you access to the network beyond that server.

 I use SSH tunnels on a regular basis to access resources at client sites that are not exposed directly to the internet as a whole.
-Managing those tunnels as a series of bash scripts or aliases became cumbersome.
+Managing those tunnels as a series of bash scripts or aliases, and moving those scripts around from environment to environment became cumbersome.
 I wanted / needed something better, and the tunnel boring machine has evolved from that need.

 ## Current Status ##
-It's pretty early days, as evidenced by the 0.2 version number.
-I'm using this myself, but I haven't gone out of my way to publicize it because so much is still in flux.
-I imagine it will be starting to stabilize soon into something I might call a 'beta' product.
-At the moment, it's probably more of an 'alpha'.
+Version 0.3.0 was released 2013-Mar-07, and is available for use.
+I've written up the [release history and roadmap](releases.html), if you wany more detail.

+It's early days in the project lifecycle.
+The code is fairly stable, the configuration file is increasingly stable, but the value proposition for most people is still questionable.

+I'm using it, I know a couple of other people who use it sometimes, and it's entirely up to you if you want to use it.

+Given a few more releases, I might be able to make a stronger case for why this is something you want/need.

 ## Installing ##
 It is bundled as a ruby gem, so if you have Ruby and RubyGems installed, simply run: